 Time to adjust our view of developing economies

-When I left Haiti in 2000 for the United States, to make an international phone call, one had to go to the city to what we then called a Teleko early in the morning, wait in line until it was your turn to use the booth to make the call.
+When I left Haiti in 2000, to make an international call, one had to go to what we then called a Teleko (a government-owned communication center) near by, wait in line until it was your turn to use the booth to make the call.
 But now people can call their loved ones, living overseas, from different corners in the country while plotting their lands.

 Now something happens on one continent, it impacts the social, economic and political dynamics of the entire globe for months, even years to come.
 People are running multi-million dollar businesses from their laptop while traveling from one place to the next.
 Technology is developing and changing our cultures at rates we can barely keep up with